gsuofc/closure-calc-gui/README.md

 ```

 A .bat file `build.bat` has been included to automate this process

-Builds can also be found in the [releases](https://github.com/gsuofc/closure-calc-gui/releases) page.

 ### Licensing
 This code is licensed under [public domain](https://github.com/gsuofc/closure-calc-gui?tab=CC0-1.0-1-ov-file).
 You are permitted to use this code for any reason, without restriction.